COGNAC: Circuit Optimization via Gradients and Noise-Aware Compilation: Implementation

 \section{Implementation}

-We have implemented COGNAC as an open-source Qiskit compiler plugin \cite{cognac-plugin}.
-It divides an arbitrary input circuit into (possibly overlapping) maximal four-qubit windows, and then relies on SciPy's implementation of the L-BFGS-B quasi-Newton optimization algorithm \cite{scipy,bfgs}.
-Most of the interesting implementation work is thus in constructing an efficient cost function (or figure of merit) and its gradient.
-To validate our circuits on IBM's superconducting machines, we used pulse-level control to extend their gate set to the one in Figure~\ref{fig:gateset}.
-We will discuss each of these developments in more detail.
+We have implemented COGNAC as an open source Qiskit compiler plugin.
+It uses BQSKit's partitioning scheme to divide a quantum circuit into smaller subcircuits, and then relies on TensorFlow's implementation of the L-BFGS quasi-Newton optimization algorithm~\cite{tensorflow,lbfgs}.
+Most of the interesting implementation work is thus in constructing a differentiable cost function (or figure of merit) that a GPU can efficiently evaluate.